 “Don’t ask out of turn!”
-The first sphinx rumbled.
-She then turned toward Zeraph, her whole demeanor changed back into a calm sphinx.
+The first Sphinx rumbled.
+She then turned toward Zeraph; her whole demeanor changed into a calm sphinx.
 “An elf?
 I have never seen one before.
 I did ask you a question, but it is not a riddle.”

 The first Sphinx eyes sheened dangerously wild.
 Zeraph was not phased by their killer instinct.
-When Zeraph did not budge or waiver from the first Sphinx’s killer stare, she smiled.
+She smiled when Zeraph did not budge or waiver from the first Sphinx’s killer stare.
 “Fine.
 You have your first success.”

-Zero and his group carefully walked towards Zeraph and Agnis.
-Zero had to persuade them to walk forward, especially the soldiers who were antsy when they saw the large number of ferocious looking Sphinx.
+Zero and his group carefully walked toward Zeraph and Agnis.
+Zero had to persuade them to walk forward, especially the antsy soldiers, when they saw many ferocious-looking Sphinx.
 “Is everything alright?”
 He walked up next to Zeraph.

 “No problem at all.”

 Once again, the voices of the Sphinx chattered wildly when they saw Zero’s group walk up.

 “There is enough for everybody!”

 “Quiet!”
 The first Sphinx yelled.
 “We got a Drezo Regalia in our presence.”

 “Drezo Regalia?
 The Drezo Regalia.”
 The Sphinx squeaked.
 Their voice became smaller and smaller.
 For a moment, Zero thought he had sensed fear in their voice.
 Then, their whole demeanor changed into serious mode.

 “To bring back the Golden Eye.”